MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Data type**|Boolean|n/a|
 |**Possible values**|false (default) <p> true|n/a|
 > [!NOTE]
-> Available in Defender for Endpoint version 101.23062.0010 or higher.
+> Available in Defender for Endpoint version `101.23062.0010` or later.

 ##### Configure scanning of file modify ownership events